stunndard/goicy/README.md

 ## What's the point?
 goicy is a small, portable and fast MPEG1/2/2.5 Layer1/2/3 and AAC/AACplus/AACplusV2 Icecast/Shoutcast source client written in Go.
-It is written to be extremely light-weight and easy to use.
+It is written to be extremely light-weight, cross-platform and easy to use.

 ## How it works?